 The most common system used for mortgages is the FICO system, which stands for Fair Isaac Corporation.
-The Fair Isaac Corporation developed the system in the 1950’s and is still the most widely system used.
+The Fair Isaac Corporation developed the system in the 1950s and is still the most widespread system used.
 When you are applying for a home mortgage we are talking about a credit score we are actually talking about your FICO score.

 A typical mortgage credit report will be a FICO score from all three credit reporting agencies.
 The Three Credit agencies are Experian, Equifax and TransUnion.
 The credit scores will typically range from 300-850 with a 600-620 credit score being the minimum allowed for most types of credit.

 What Is A Good Credit Score Range?